trackle-iot/liblightmodbus/doc/lightmodbus.3lightmodbus.md

 ## DESCRIPTION
 The **lightmodbus** library allows communication with use of the Modbus RTU protocol. **lightmodbus** contains functions for parsing and creating Modbus frames, but **it is not** capable of sending or receiving them.
-Modbus functions supported by library include: 01, 02, 03, 04, 05, 06, 15 and 16.
+Modbus functions supported by library include: 01, 02, 03, 04, 05, 06, 15, 16 and 22.
 Library itself, is easy to compile and modular - only necessary modules can be included while building.
-Default version available for
-PC is complete and it contains all modules by default.
+Default version available for PC is complete and it contains all modules by default.
 Needless to say, the library is possible to build at any little-endian platform.

 ## BUILDING
 There are three makefiles attached to the library.
 Usual `makefile` simply compiles source code, creating object files (`obj` directory), as well as static library files in `lib` directory.
 Modules to be linked into the library can be specified by `MMODULES` and `SMODULES` variables passed to make from command line.
 Depending on their value, makefile compiles and links modules.
 Default settings are:

 `
-	MMODULES = master-registers master-coils \
+	MMODULES = master-registers master-coils
-		master-discrete-inputs master-input-registers
-	SMODULES = slave-registers slave-coils \
+	SMODULES = slave-registers slave-coils
-		slave-discrete-inputs slave-input-registers
 `

+Example make call would be: `make MMODULES="master-reisters" SMODULES=""`

 `makefile-coverage` builds library all on its own for coverage testing purposes (you probably don't need that, go on).